 Texas A&M University is home to several state-of-the-art facilities dedicated to the care and use for horses, all in support of the teaching, research, outreach and service mission of the university.

-Construction began on the new Thomas G. Hildebrand, DVM ’56 Equine Complex in November 2012 and upon completion promises to become the most elite facility of its kind in the world for equine science education, research and outreach.
-Ultimately, the Thomas G. Hildebrand, DVM ’56 Equine Complex will provide a home for teaching and outreach programs, Texas A&M AgriLife Extension programming, animal science equine teaching and research, the Women’s Equestrian Team, the Polo Club, the Rodeo Team, Parson’s Mounted Cavalry, the Texas A&M Athletics Cross Country teams and much more!
+Phase I of the Thomas G. Hildebrand, DVM ’56 Equine Complex opened on April 30, 2014, and has quickly become a popular location for equine teaching, outreach, and athletic events.
+The most elite facility of its kind in the world, the Thomas G. Hildebrand, DVM ’56 Equine Complex will ultimately provide a home for teaching and outreach programs, Texas A&M AgriLife Extension programming, animal science equine teaching and research, the Women’s Equestrian Team, the Texas A&M Athletics Cross Country teams and much more!

 The Veterinary Medical Teaching Hospital (VMTH) at the Texas A&M College of Veterinary Medicine and Biomedical Sciences was established in 1915 when the Texas Legislature approved the creation of a public school of veterinary medicine and provided funds for building of a veterinary teaching hospital.